benlb35/hackathon/README.md

 #### Daily incidence rates (Local Authority level)
 Reporting daily on the number of [newly recorded Covid-19 cases](https://coronavirus.data.gov.uk/cases) by Local Authority.
 This data also reports the Local Authority population size, enabling the incidence rate (typically per 10,000 or per 100,000 people) of Covid-19 to be derived.

-This data can be accessed via [this API](https://coronavirus.data.gov.uk/cases) and a notebook with analysis examples is [here.](https://coronavirus.data.gov.uk/cases)
+This data can be accessed via API number 3, located in the table at the end of the section, a notebook with example analysis can be found [here](https://www.tablesgenerator.com/markdown_tables)

 #### Daily incidence rates (Middle Layer Super Output Area level)
 Reporting daily on the number of [newly recorded Covid-19 cases](https://coronavirus.data.gov.uk/cases) at the